adrianiftode/Moq.ILogger/README.md

 }
 ```

-Then interactions like the ones bellow can be asserted:
+Then interactions like the ones below can be asserted:

 ```csharp
 [Fact]